-- (1) These amounts represent the aggregate grant date fair value for option awards granted during our fiscal years ended December 31, 2021, December 31, 2020 and December 31, 2019, computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 9 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021. - (2) The amounts in this column reflect payments under our annual cash bonus program in accordance with the terms of our executives' employment agreements based upon satisfaction of performance goals. - (3) The amounts in this column represent consulting fees, director fees, matching contributions to the 401(k) plan.
-See below for additional information regarding the amounts in this column for fiscal 2021. - (4) As of January 1, 2021, Mr. Bailey serves as our Chief Executive Officer and President and as an executive Board member.
+- (1) These amounts represent the aggregate grant date fair value for option awards granted during our fiscal years ended December 31, 2022, December 31, 2021 and December 31, 2020, computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022. - (2) The amounts in this column reflect payments under our annual cash bonus program in accordance with the terms of our executives' employment agreements based upon satisfaction of performance goals. - (3) The amounts in this column represent consulting fees, director fees, matching contributions to the 401(k) plan.
+See below for additional information regarding the amounts in this column for fiscal 2022. - (4) As of January 1, 2021, Mr. Bailey serves as our Chief Executive Officer and President and as an executive Board member.
 Mr. Bailey served as an independent member of our Board of Directors from March 12, 2020 until December 31, 2020 and served as a Senior Advisor to the Company from October 1, 2020 to December 31, 2020.
 In 2020, Mr. Bailey was awarded options and received \$35,948 as compensation for his service as an independent member of our Board of Directors in accordance with our Board and Committee Compensation arrangements.
-On September 29, 2020, Mr. Bailey entered into a Senior Advisor Agreement with the Company pursuant to which Mr. Bailey served as a Senior Advisor to the Company from October 1, 2020 to December 31, 2020 and received \$180,000 as consulting compensation. - (5) Ms. Moses began serving as the Company's Chief Financial Officer on May 8, 2019.
-The 2019 salary amount reported reflects the pro rata portion of Ms. Moses' salary as a Vice President from January 1 through May 7, 2019 and her annual salary of \$350,000 from May 8 through December 31, 2019. - (6) Mr. Avagliano's employment commenced with us in July 2019.
-The 2019 salary amount reported reflects the pro rata portion of Mr. Avagliano's annual salary of \$425,000 from commencement of his employment through December 31, 2019. - (7) Mr. Perry's employment commenced with us in August 2021.
-The 2021 salary amount reported reflects the pro rata portion of Mr. Perry's annual salary of \$425,000 from commencement of his employment through December 31, 2021.
+On September 29, 2020, Mr. Bailey entered into a Senior Advisor Agreement with the Company pursuant to which Mr. Bailey served as a Senior Advisor to the Company from October 1, 2020 to December 31, 2020 and received \$180,000 as consulting compensation. - (5) Ms. Moses resigned from the position of our Chief Financial Officer effective as of March 15, 2023.
+John W. Umstead V was appointed as our Chief Financial Officer, effective March 15, 2023.

-2021 All Other Compensation
+2022 All Other Compensation

-The following table details the components of the amounts reflected in the "All Other Compensation" column of the Summary Compensation Table for each of our named executive officers for fiscal 2021.
+The following table details the components of the amounts reflected in the "All Other Compensation" column of the Summary Compensation Table for each of our named executive officers for fiscal 2022.

-Name Matching Contributions to 401(k) (\$)(1) Total (\$)
+Matching Contributions to 401(k) Tot

+Name (\$)(1) (\$)

-John E. Bailey, Jr. 8,700 8,700
+John E. Bailey, Jr. 9,150 9,150

-Jennifer K. Moses 8,700 8,700
+Jennifer K. Moses 9,150 9,150

-Mark Avagliano 8,700 8,700
+Mark Avagliano 9,150 9,150

-Rajesh K. Malik, M.D.
-8,700 8,700

-Andrew Perry 750 750